This is going to be a two-part post called Help! I’m in love with my Pastor.”

-Note: this post is directed to women [who find this blog online] are in love with married pastors.
+Note: this post is directed to women who are in love with married pastors.
 This is a very common problem.
 You are not the first to feel this way.

 Help from God…

 Go to God.
 Express your sorrow (and struggle) regarding this situation.
 Do not stop there.
 The most important part of repentance includes the changing of paths.
 You must change the way you look at your pastor, you must change the way you react to your pastor, and you must guard your thoughts and your heart regarding your pastor.

 For example, when you find yourself daydreaming about your pastor or leaning towards ungodly feelings for him, stop yourself.
 Quickly!

 You can control yourself.
 You’re not an animal or a dog.
 You can control your thoughts, your mind, and definitely your body.
 Stop at that very moment, change your thought process.
 Replace that thought with a scripture of strength or a promise from the Word.

 God loves you so very much.
 And He can deliver you and set you free from this lust.
 Again, He has a “portion” or a man just for you.
 The best part is that the man is not married!
 Right?
 Right.